-- If there's time, you could play the audio again while Sts read the scripts on p.126, so they can see what they understood / didn't understand.
+- If there's time, you could play the audio again while Sts read the audioscripts on page 126, so they can see what they understood / didn't understand.
 Translate / explain any new words or phrases. - f Do this as an open-class question.
-If you have any experience of sleepwalking or know anyone who does, tell Sts about it.
+If you have any experience with sleepwalking or know anyone who does, tell Sts about it.